-There's also a lot of wonderful music and dancing during this festival, a German costume contest, nd an historical exhibit providing information about history of Oktoberfest.
+There's also a lot of wonderful music and dancing during this festival, a German costume contest, and a historical exhibit providing information about the history of Oktoberfest.

 The great food and music could make this a fantastic family-friendly outing.
 Speaking of which, the prices for kids aren’t bad, either!